BullseyeCoverage

 The result of merging coverage files produced from instrumenting different versions of a project may result in coverage levels that are lower than appear in some of the individual input coverage files.
-This occurs when the source code of a function is modified and there are different versions of the function in different coverage files and the newest version of the function has less coverage than the older versions.
-When the merging process encounters more than one version of a function, the measurements for the newest version of the function are retained while the older functions are discarded.
+This occurs when the source code of a function is modified, there are different versions of the function in different coverage files, and the newest version of the function has less coverage than the older versions.
+When the merging algorithm encounters more than one version of a function, the measurements for the newest version of the function are retained while the older functions are discarded.
 The merge result is correct.

-The determination of whether a function has been modified is based on the source code of the function.
-The determination is not affected by macros that expand differently, nor is it affected by differing results of conditional compilation directives, such as #if.
+The determination of whether a function has been modified is based on the source code text of the function and the source file timestamp.

 covmgr --file test1.cov --list --verbose --function